Designing with empathy

 We merge all the content into a complete intervention with accompanying assurance materials.
 Our team tests internally that all components are functioning properly and can be deployed independently with the manuals.
 We identify and resolve any issues so that the intervention is ready for use by the (end) users.

-6. Materialize
+6. Realize

 In the “concretization” phase, we created a detailed implementation plan, allowing the production phase to proceed smoothly without unnecessary consultation or ambiguity.
 Everyone knows who makes what and why.
 In addition to production, 8D coordinates and facilitates this phase so that everything stays on schedule.

-5. Prototype
+5. Prototypes

 With as few resources as possible, we develop a version of the intervention that allows us to test its potential (both in terms of operation and assurance).
 We also conduct a component analysis in this phase: what parts does the intervention consist of and how do they interact with each other?